 This chunky vegetable soup is hearty, healthy and super easy to make.
 It just requires a little chopping, boiling the kettle and opening a couple of tins in preparation.
 A little bit of effort will deliver great rewards with a super delicious soup and is another great way of getting lots of goodness inside of you.

-What you will need for chunky vegetable soup:
+What you will need to make chunky vegetable soup

 - Rich in healthy monounsaturated fats